brainpy/BrainPy/docs_state/core-concepts/synapses.rst

 Synapses
 ========

-Synapses model the temporal dynamics of neural connections in BrainPy 3.0.
+Synapses model the temporal dynamics of neural connections in ``brainpy.state``.
 This document explains how synapses work, what models are available, and how to use them effectively.

 Overview
 --------